 Happy Saturday!
 I have been out of town for the past week, so I didn’t do a lot of autumn decorating before I left.
-But I arrived home yesterday delighted to see the leaves starting to change in Raleigh and ready to get my home all geared up for the season.
+But I arrived home yesterday delighted to see the leaves starting to change in Raleigh and ready to get my home all geared up for the season, if you need a place to find vast options for decorating, visit Shoppok online store.
 Fall has officially arrived in North Carolina and I love it.

 Here are a few budget-friendly ideas I found perusing Pinterest this past week:

 1. Use candy corn as a candle holder // $2 to $5

 2. Buy a stick wreath and hot glue felt flowers and fall berries // $10 to $15 depending if you have a hot glue gun on hand

 3. String felt leaves together on twine or yarn and hang on your mantle or over a hutch // $1 to $5 for yarn and felt

 4. Write what you are thankful for on paper leaves and attach to branches. // $3 – $5 for branches and paper